ELLIPSECT: A surface brightness analysis tool for GALFIT 3: Introduction

-Additionally, \texttt{EllipSect} complements \texttt{GALFIT 3} analysis by calculating integrated magnitudes, mean SB at $r_e$ ($\left<\mu\right>_e$), the SB at $r_e$ ($\mu_e$), the radius at 90\% of total light, Kron radius \citep{kron80}, Petrosian radius \citep{petrosian76}, bulge-to-total ratio, and the total effective radius ($r_e^t$) of a galaxy when multi-components are used.
+Additionally, \texttt{EllipSect} provides non-parametric measurements derived from the data and the \texttt{GALFIT 3} model/output, such as integrated magnitudes, mean SB at $r_e$ ($\left<\mu\right>_e$), the SB at $r_e$ ($\mu_e$), the radius at 90\% of total light, Kron radius \citep{kron80}, Petrosian radius \citep{petrosian76}, bulge-to-total ratio, and the total effective radius ($r_e^t$) of a galaxy with multiple components fits.

+To make this paper self-contained, Appendix A provides a brief history, applications, and analytical profiles implemented in \texttt{GALFIT 3}.
+We intended to order them logically, from the more general instance through their particular cases, to avoid the impression that the suite of profiles included in \texttt{GALFIT 3} is merely a simple list of unrelated profiles.